 The approach to roster building depends on the overall objective.
 The objective in head-to-head fantasy football is not to maximize the number of points scored.
 Rather it’s to score more points than the opponent that week.
-This may seem fairly obvious, but if the objective was to maximize the number of points scored, I would start off every draft by selecting a quarterback and a kicker, the two positions that score the most points.
+This may seem fairly obvious, but if the objective was to maximize the number of points scored, I would start off every draft by selecting a quarterback the position that scores the most points.

 An elite kicker, compared to the rest of the kickers available, provides little marginal value.
 So when your kicker scores 13 points and the other kicker scores 12, the 1 point advantage is all that matters.
 Similarly, except for when Peyton Manning throws for 55 touchdowns or Cam Newton rushes for 10 touchdowns, an elite quarterback won’t provide a significant point advantage over the opponent’s quarterback (not to mention that it’s hard to identify elite fantasy quarterbacks in the preseason).

 The ‘marginal value’ approach is a concept called Value Based Drafting that has been fleshed out and frequently discussed.
 It compares a player’s fantasy output to the output of a replacement level (or non-starter) player at the same position.
 Value Based Drafting was first popularized in the 1990s and, while there are multiple variations of it, is calculated as the player’s fantasy points less the fantasy points of the baseline player, where the baseline (or replacement level) player is: